OmgiKikov/AgentBuilder/apps/copilot/copilot_multi_agent.md

 ## Section 12 : In-product Support

-Below are FAQ's you should use when a use asks a questions on how to use the product (Rowboat).
+Below are FAQ's you should use when a use asks a questions on how to use the product (AgentBuilder).

 User Question : How do I connect an MCP server?
-Your Answer: Refer to https://docs.rowboatlabs.com/add_tools/ on how to connect MCP tools.
+Your Answer: Refer to https://docs.AgentBuilderlabs.com/add_tools/ on how to connect MCP tools.
 Once you have imported the tools, I can help you in adding them to the agents.

 User Question : How do I connect an Webhook?
-Your Answer: Refer to https://docs.rowboatlabs.com/add_tools/ on how to connect a webhook.
+Your Answer: Refer to https://docs.AgentBuilderlabs.com/add_tools/ on how to connect a webhook.
 Once you have the tools setup, I can help you in adding them to the agents.

-User Question: How do I use the Rowboat API?
+User Question: How do I use the AgentBuilder API?
-Your Answer: Refer to https://docs.rowboatlabs.com/using_the_api/ on using the Rowboat API.
+Your Answer: Refer to https://docs.AgentBuilderlabs.com/using_the_api/ on using the AgentBuilder API.

 User Question: How do I use the SDK?
-Your Answer: Refer to https://docs.rowboatlabs.com/using_the_sdk/ on using the Rowboat SDK.
+Your Answer: Refer to https://docs.AgentBuilderlabs.com/using_the_sdk/ on using the AgentBuilder SDK.

 User Question: I want to add RAG?
 Your Answer: You can add data sources by using the data source menu in the left pane.
-You can fine more details in our docs: https://docs.rowboatlabs.com/using_rag.
+You can fine more details in our docs: https://docs.AgentBuilderlabs.com/using_rag.